barn2plugins/posts-data-table/readme.txt

 == Changelog ==

-= 1.3.1 =
+= 1.3.2 =
-26 May 2020

- * Added new 'image' column to display the post featured image.
- * Added search on click support for tags column.
- * Only load scripts and stylesheets on pages where posts table is displayed.
- * Updated DataTables library to 1.10.21.
+Release date 13 August 2020

- * Tested up to WordPress 5.4.1.
+ * Tested up to WordPress 5.5.
+ * Minor code improvements.

 See changelog.txt for more details.